preames/public-notes/unintended-instructions.rst

   In the realm of lightweight (i.e. user mode) sandboxing techniques, it's common to need to disallow particular instructions from occuring inside the sandboxed code.
 Examples of opcodes which might be disallowed include: syscalls, user mode interrupts, pkey manipulation, segment state manipulation, or setting the direction flag.
 We'll return to this application later in more depth.

 Exploit Mitigation (e.g. defense in depth measures) For return oriented programming (ROP) style attacks, unintended instructions are frequently used to form "gadgets" which are in turned chained together into desired execution by the attacker.
 One way to mitigate the damage of such attacks is to reduce the number of available gadgets.
 I list this separately from sanboxing to emphasize that mitigation may take the form of a simple *reduction* in the number of available gadgets as opposed to an outright elimination thereof.
-Beyond ret instructions, mitigation are often interested in reducing the number of, and maybe whitelisting occurrences of many of the same instruction families as come up when sandboxing.
+Beyond ret instructions, mitigation are often interested in reducing the number of, and maybe whitelisting occurrences of, many of the same instruction families as come up when sandboxing.
 (For the same reasons!)

 Performance Optimization
   A particular form of sandboxing which is worth highlighting is to use sandboxing to optimize the execution of untrusted code.
 The key difference with other sandboxing techniques is that a fallback safe execution mechanism is assumed to exist, but that mechanism implies overhead which can be avoided in the common case.
-Examples might include optimized JNI dispatch for a JVM, a trap-and-step system (see below), or a user provided optimized binaries for a query engine.
+Examples might include optimized JNI dispatch for a JVM, a trap-and-step system (see below), or user provided optimized binaries for a query engine.
 The key difference in this use case is that failing to fully sandbox a piece of code is an acceptable (if not ideal) result as the slow path can always be taken.

 I do want to highlight that the lines between these categories are somewhat blurry and subject to interpretation.
 Is a system which attempts to sandbox user code but fails to account for the undocumented instruction issue (described above) or the spectre family of side channel attacks a sandbox or a mitigation?
 I don't see much value in answering that question.
 This writeup focuses on the commonalities between them, not the distinctions.
 I view them more as a spectrum from weakest mitigation to strongest.
 It is important to acknowledge that our perception of strength changes as new issues are discovered.